LIV now has a Unity SDK that, if implemented, lets players and creators capture third-person footage of VR standalone on Quest.

 Players or developers can adjust the field of view and level of stabilization, meaning LIV Creator Kit can also be used to capture widescreen first person footage without cropping, just as you can with Meta Quest Developer Hub except without needing a PC.

 Gorilla Tag is the first major title to implement LIV Creator Kit.
-It's being tested with a small number of users currently, and will roll out to everyone "in the coming days".
-Penguin Paradise also supports LIV Creator Kit, and Digigods, Trombone Champ: Unflattened, Scary Baboon, and Neolithic Dawn plan to support it in future.
+It's being tested with a small number of users currently, and will roll out to everyone in coming weeks.
+Penguin Paradise also plans to support LIV Creator Kit, and Digigods, Trombone Champ: Unflattened, Scary Baboon, and Neolithic Dawn plan to support it in future.

 Interested developers can download the LIV Creator Kit on LIV's developer dashboard, and can find documentation here.